disaster37/community-catalog/templates/minio/0/README.md

  Click deploy.

- Minio can now be accessed over the Rancher network.
+ Minio can now be accessed over the Rancher network on port `9000` (http://IP_CONTAINER:9000).
+To access from external Rancher network, you need to set load balancer or expose the port 9000.

 ### Advance info
 1. This template create first the container called `rancher-cattle-metadata`.
 It embedded confd, with some scripts to get many settings from Cattle scheduler and expose them through the volume.